 Our vision is health, hope, and dignity for all.
 Will you join us?

-- Health insurance plans for employees and families
+- Health insurance plans for employees, spouse/ domestic partner, and children

 - Dental insurance plans

-- Paid time off: vacation, personal leave hours, floating holiday, sick time, and holidays*
+- Paid time off: vacation, personal leave, floating holiday, sick time, and 9 holidays*

 - Work schedule alternatives: flex-time and compressed work schedules available for many positions